muvox-io/euphonium/docs/technical/adding-new-plugin.md

 Communication within the Infrastructure and to the Application layer can be achieved by posting messages to an infrastructure layer event bus.
-Messages posted to the infrasturcture layer event bus are propogated to both infrastructure and applicaion layer event subscribers.
+Messages posted to the infrastructure layer event bus are propagated to both infrastructure and application layer event subscribers.

-When infrastructure plugins are registered, a reference to the `mainEventBus` is bound to the plugin's `luaEventBus` propety.
+When infrastructure plugins are registered, a reference to the `mainEventBus` is bound to the plugin's `luaEventBus` property.
 Modules can therefor post events to the event bus using

 ```cpp